No More Dead Dogs (and More September Reads)

 The 6 Books I read in September

-I finished listening to No More Dead Dogs this week, chosen because as I like Gordon Korman, and that title’s currently free in the Audible Plus catalogue.
+I finished listening to No More Dead Dogs recently, chosen without high expectations, simply because I like the author and that title’s currently free in the Audible Plus catalogue.
 But I ended up loving the book!

 Tozer writes: “It is a solemn thing and no small scandal in the kingdom, to see God’s children starving while actually seated at the Father’s table….